 Usually paired with the forward collision warning, the automatic emergency braking system uses a combination of radars, sensors, and cameras to identify any objects that come into the vehicle’s path.
 If the system believes that there is a potential collision due to the object, it will take action.

 However, the action depends on the type of safety feature in the automatic emergency braking system in the vehicle.
-Some advanced systems take control and apply emergency braking, while others simply slow down the vehicle’s speed.
+Some advanced systems take control and apply emergency braking, while others slow down the vehicle’s speed.

-Inexperienced driver is often wary of their ability to park their vehicles, which increases the risk of collisions during parking.
+An inexperienced driver is often wary of their ability to park their vehicles, which increases the risk of collisions during parking.
 However, with backup cameras attached to the car’s rear and parking assistance, drivers can easily park their vehicles while staying within the parameters provided by the system.